 This is one of the key emails in this series when you ask your client to pay for your first call to action.
 It should be short, direct, but friendly—this bill is not overdue technically yet!

-This is the first e-mail address that the payment is delayed if you want to get started.
-Information on the invoice, including invoice number, sum due, and payment plan, may be given to provide a better record of what the customer owes.
+This is the first e-mail address where the payment is delayed if you want to get started.
+Information on the invoice, including invoice number, the sum due, and payment plan, may be given to provide a better record of what the customer owes.
 Even send the invoice a copy as they often get misplaced or deleted accidentally.

-All right, now is the time to get more straight.
+All right, now is the time to get straight.
 You should specifically order the payment through this email and ask the customer to check if the letter has been sent.
 In this way, your email is not included in the apologies.

 You have the right to take a more rigid stance on the reclaiming of the reward at an overdue full month with some unknown efforts to contact the consumer.
 But don’t let it get personal.
-It contradicts your professionalism to make accusation comments to your client.
+It contradicts your professionalism to make accusations comments to your client.

 It is time to come out from the rear of the email curtain and call the customer immediately after the full month.
-Firstly, you might have changed your email addresses or given an incorrect email address to you by mistake.
+Firstly, you might have changed your email address or given an incorrect email address to you by mistake.
 Or you can give your payment requests to the wrong person or agency if you are operating for a larger organization.
-In any case, addressing the user, person to person is ever more successful than sending an e-mail.
+In any case, addressing the user, person to person is never more successful than sending an e-mail.
 In that way, you will remind them that they must pay up and listen firsthand to their side of the story.